 Kimberly received her Ph.D. in 2006 from El Colegio de la Frontera Norte in Tijuana, Baja California.
 The title of her dissertation work (written in English and Spanish) was “Local Government Capacity and Quality of Life in the U.S.-Mexican Border: The Case of Calexico, California and Mexicali, Baja California / La capacidad del gobierno local y la calidad de vida en la frontera de los Estados Unidos y México: El caso de Calexico, California y Mexicali, Baja California”.
 She received her Masters of Arts in Political Science with a focus on International Relations from San Diego State University.
 Her Master’s thesis was titled “Direct Foreign Investment and Labor Conditions: Case Study of the Mexican Maquilas”.
 She has a Bachelor of Arts in Political Science with a minor in History from the University of California San Diego and a certificate in community economic development from Cornell University.

-Dr. Yunfei Hou is an assistant professor in the School of Computer Science and Engineering at California State University San Bernardino.
-He received his Ph.D. from Department of Computer Science and Engineering, University of Buffalo, SUNY in 2016.
-His current research interest include applications in transportation cyber-physical systems, and data and information analysis for transportation engineering.
-Recent projects span areas such as intersection management with connected vehicle technologies, electric taxi-sharing and taxi fleet dispatch, and on-road infotainment services.
+Dr. Yunfei Hou is an associate professor in the School of Computer Science and Engineering at California State University San Bernardino and associate director at Leonard Transportation Center.
+He received his Ph.D. from the Department of Computer Science and Engineering, University at Buffalo, SUNY in 2016.
+His current research interest includes applications in transportation cyber-physical systems, data and information analysis for transportation engineering, and STEM education.
+Recent projects span areas such as vehicular sensing in smart cities, traffic management with connected vehicle technologies, transportation cybersecurity, and data science education.